calogica/calogica.com/_posts/2018-12-17-parsing-nested-json-snowflake.md

 ### One Level
 Let's extract values from the nested `children` dictionary, given that we know the key names we're interested in.
-We do this using the `lateral flatten` function, which expands each record in the `children` dictionary into a row, so that each person is shown along with each of their children's records.
+We do this using the `lateral flatten` [function](https://docs.snowflake.net/manuals/user-guide/json-basics-tutorial-flatten.html), which expands each record in the `children` dictionary into a row, so that each person is shown along with each of their children's records.

 We then extract the values for the `name`, `gender` and `age` keys.
 There is also a handy built-in `index` that we can use to keep track of each child record.

-Notice that we also specify the `outer` parameter in the `flatten` function to be `true`, which makes sure that we don't drop the childless `Anna Karenina` record.
+Notice that we also specify the `outer` parameter in the `flatten` function to be `true`, which makes sure that we don't drop the childless `Anna Karenina` record (akin to a `left outer join` if we're joining tables).

 ```sql
 select